 1. Get the phone number and name of the pickup driver.
 You would make this request ahead of time with your shipping company.
 They can call their Cartage agent at the show city, find out the driver’s cell number, and then give it to you on the same day as the show dismantle.
-Having this number puts you in direct contact with the driver to know that he has checked in for your shipment.
+Hence, having this number puts you in direct contact with the driver to know that he has checked in for your shipment.

 2. If your shipping company will not provide this information, get another shipping company.

-4. Ask at the service desk if your driver is on the list when you turn in your Material handling form.
+4. Ask the service desk if your driver is on the list when you turn in your Material handling form.
 If they do not have that information at the desk then walk to the freight desk or driver check-in area to make sure your driver is there.

 5. Call back to your shipper and have them give you a progress report on the driver.